 The ISO auditor will audit for preliminary changes and then for final improvements an ISO certification can be provided to a company.

-I. Audit for preliminary changes: The ISO auditor will scrutinize the possible noncompliance that was listed during an audit trail after a corrective action undertaken by the company.
-Once the possible non-conformities in your system are checked to the desired quality management system, the major and minor differences must be carefully assessed by the applicant and get them corrected through modification in the techniques and processes used by the organization.
+I. Audit for preliminary changes: The ISO auditor will scrutinize the possible noncompliance that was listed during an audit trail after corrective action was undertaken by the company.
+Once the possible nonconformities in your system are checked to the desired quality management system, the major and minor differences must be carefully assessed by the applicant and get them corrected through modification in the techniques and processes used by the organization.

 II.
 Audit for final changes: Once the preliminary deviations have been informed to the applicant and corrective action taken by the company for all the required changes, the ISO auditor does the final auditing.
 For a final take, the auditor will check whether all the defects have been eliminated or not as per ISO quality standards.
-If the ISO auditor is satisfied, he will prepare the final ISO audit report and forward it to the registrar.
+If the ISO auditor is satisfied, he will prepare the final ISO audit report and forward it to the Registrar.

 6. Granting of the ISO Certification

 After going through an extensive audit system and all nonconformities having been checked and addressed, the findings are marked in the ISO audit report.
 This report will be judged by the registrar after satisfaction after which he will grant you the ISO certification.
 Then a company is authorized to put the type of ISO certification near its name and on its official documentation.

 The Time Involved in the ISO Certification Process